 We use model contractual clauses and other mechanisms approved by the European Union and Switzerland, respectively, for transfers of Personal Information from the European Economic Area (“EEA”) and Switzerland.

 We endeavor to use Personal Information only in ways that are compatible with the purposes for which it was collected or subsequently authorized by the Individual.
 We will take reasonable steps designed to ensure that only Personal Information that is relevant to its intended use, accurate, complete, current, and otherwise reliable in relation to the purposes for which the information was obtained is used by us for as long as we retain possession of such information.
 Our personnel have a responsibility to assist us in maintaining accurate, complete and current Personal Information.
-When acting as a provider of services to our Customers, we endeavor only to process Personal Information that is relevant to our Service, and for purposes compatible with those for which the Personal Information was collected; wherever possible, such Personal Information is non-identified.
+When providing Services, we endeavor only to process Personal Information that is relevant to the Services, and for purposes compatible with those for which the Personal Information was collected; wherever possible, such Personal Information is non-identified.

-(For Audience Members) When acting as a provider of services to our Customers, we have no direct relationship with Audience Members, and any such individuals who seek access, or who seek to correct, amend, delete, or restrict processing of their Personal Information should direct their inquiries to the relevant Customer which has transferred such Personal Information to us for processing.
-We will assist our Customers in fulfilling their obligations under applicable law to respond to such requests by individuals regarding their Personal Information.
+For Audience Members: When providing Services, we have no direct relationship with Audience Members, and any such individuals who seek access, or who seek to correct, amend, delete, or restrict processing of their Personal Information should direct their inquiries to the relevant Customer which has transferred such Personal Information to us for processing.
+We will assist Customers in fulfilling their obligations under applicable law to respond to such requests by individuals regarding their Personal Information.

 Please note that while any deletions will be reflected in active user databases (as updated within a reasonable period of time), we may retain all Personal Information for backups, archiving, prevention of fraud and abuse, analytics, and satisfaction of other legal obligations we reasonably believe applicable.